bigCathy/EOLO/README.md

 # EOLO
-The automatic ocean eddy detection network based on YOLO
+The automatic ocean Eddy detection network based on YOLO